 HIGH DROUGHT RESISTANCE

-Eureka Kikuyu is a strong-performing, all-rounder grass that comes at a budget cost.
+Eureka Kikuyu turf is a strong-performing, all-rounder grass that comes at a budget cost.
 Great for large areas like parks and racecourses.

 It establishes deep, strong roots that allows it to thrive on even the hottest days, and its rapidly spreading runners makes it self repairing, even in frost!